 Most fellows work 40 hours per week for 10 weeks and receive a $4,000 stipend.
 The hours and weeks are divided as follows:

 - The first week is devoted completely to training with the remaining nine weeks devoted to conducting actual research with a faculty sponsor.

-- Every week there will be a UROP Seminar tentatively scheduled on Tuesdays from 3am-5pm which fellows are required to attend.
-The remaining 37 hours can be scheduled and coordinated between the fellow and faculty sponsor, as benefits the project.
+- Every week there will be a UROP Seminar tentatively scheduled on Tuesdays from 3:00 - 5:00 pm which fellows are required to attend.
+The remaining 37 hours can be scheduled and coordinated between the fellow and faculty sponsor.

 - Taking the seminar and working hours into account, fellows are therefore required to work 40 hours a week for the full 10 weeks.
 Stipends will be prorated for fellows unable to complete the full 400 hours in the time allotted.

 For fellows whose permanent residence is located 60 miles outside of the Ann Arbor Area, an additional housing stipend up to $1,000 may be awarded to assist in locating housing on campus based on need.

 Due to parking restrictions, UROP is unable to cover on-campus parking for fellows.
 However, UROP will work with students to find accessible commuter parking lots and access to free public and university transportation.